-It reflects earlier comments by Ireland’s Taoiseach (Prime Minister), Leo Varadkar, who sought to expand Ireland’s diplomatic presence in Canada, given the close relations the two countries enjoy, and economic opportunities presented by new trade agreements between the EU and Canada, and Brexit.
+Coveney’s comments reflect earlier statements made by Ireland’s Taoiseach (Prime Minister), Leo Varadkar, who has sought to expand Ireland’s diplomatic presence in Canada, given the close relations the two countries enjoy, and economic opportunities presented by new trade agreements between the EU and Canada, and Brexit.